inkVerb/VIP/601/Lesson-06.md

 Services on the network can include:

 - Webservers like Apache or Nginx
-- Mail like Postfix and Dovecot
+- Mail like Postfix, Dovecot, and Exim
-- User servers like LDAP or WebDAV
+- User services like LDAP or WebDAV
-- Databse servers that accept network access like MySQL or MariaDB
+- Served databases that accept network access like MySQL, MariaDB, or MongoDB
 - DNS nameservers like Bind
 - NBD to use block devices (disks) over the network
 - FTP, SSH, SIP, and much more

 Knowing how to manage these is each a separate topic unto itself

-All of these will require that the network be operating, which this lesson addresses
+All of these require that the network be operating, which this lesson addresses

+Useful network commands:

-To see which host machine services are listening on the network, use:
+- Host machine services listening on the network

-- `netstat -l`
+  - :$ `netstat -l`
+- **Netowrks**, **gateways**, and **NICs**:
+  - :$ `netstat -rn` = `route -n`

-This shows how each service listens:
+This shows how each service listens on the network:

-1. to which port on the network
+1. on IPs and ports (both local host machine and remote)
-2. from which socket on the host machine
+2. from which local socket (host machine)

-Your host machine is found through its IP address, which actually exists as a binary number, best understood in hexadecimal numerals
+Your host machine is found on the network through its IP address, which actually exists as a binary number, best understood in hexadecimal numerals

 ## Binary & Hexadecimal
-Study binary and hexadecimal systems thoroughly: [VIP/Cheat-Sheets: File Size, Binary, Hexadecimal](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Sizes-Binary-Hex.md)
+For a thorough look at binary oclets and hexadecimal numbers, see [VIP/Cheat-Sheets: File Size, Binary, Hexadecimal](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Sizes-Binary-Hex.md)

 Everything after this will presume knowledge of binary oclets and corresponding hexadecimal pairs

 ## Terms
+### Network Interface Card (NIC)
+- The card on a motherboard or PCI slot or plugged via USB that accesses the network
+- Usually either WiFi or ethernet

 ### Media Access Control (MAC)
-- This is a unique number to a network device
+- A unique number for a network device
-  - Theoretically, it is burned into the network card by the manufacturer
+  - Theoretically, it is burned into the NIC by the manufacturer
   - This can be changed, but that could cause problems
-- This is a 12-digit hexadecimal number, using three oclets
+- A 12-digit hexadecimal number, using three oclets
   - Eg: `FF:E6:05:9D:42:75`
 - Earlier pairs of these oclets may be specifically reserved by individual manufacturers
   - Keep your MAC address private as it could be used to ghost your device for malicious use